 4. If a runner drops from the race, his crew should be sure that Aid Station personnel or Race Officials are notified, that the scoring chip has been turned in, and that the DNF is duly recorded.

 5. All road guards will wear ORANGE VESTS.
 Please obey their instructions.

 6. Keep track of your children at all times!
 Do not allow any children to go on the course looking for their parents.
 It is very easy to get lost in the forest.

-The Ice Age Trail 50 will be timed using the ChampionChip® timing system by Sports Management Associates, Inc. Each runner will receive a disposable timing chip at packet pickup with instructions to mount the chip on your shoe.
+The Ice Age Trail 50 will be timed using the ChampionChip® timing system by Eclipse TIming.
+Each runner will receive a disposable timing chip at packet pickup with instructions to mount the chip on your shoe.
 If you change shoes, you must also transfer the chip.
 The chip will not work on your wrist, in your pocket, in your car, or in your hotel room.
 NO CHIP – NO TIME!
 Please make sure you wear YOUR chip on race day.
 Your chip envelope will be labeled with your race number and the chip number and chip instructions.

 Although all runners are required to wear a chip for tracking, all the races will be scored using GUN TIME.

 You will see multiple timing mats on the course.
 You must cross the mats in order to be timed.
 Note there will be two sets of mats at the finish area.
 Please don’t cross the finish line unless you’re actually finishing the race.